 Lehárdenkmal.
-A stone bust of Franz Lehár in an expressive cubic frame, designed by Franz Anton Coufal, unveiled in 1980.
+A stone bust of Franz Lehár in an expressive cubic frame, designed by Franz Anton Coufal, was unveiled in 1980.
 Franz Lehár was an Austro-Hungarian composer, mainly known for his operettas, and best known is The Merry Widow.

 Makartdenkmal.
-The monument of a painter Hans Makart was designed by Fritz Zerritsch the Elder, based on a sketch by Viktor Tilgner, was unveiled on June 13, 1898.
+The monument of painter Hans Makart was designed by Fritz Zerritsch the Elder, based on a sketch by Viktor Tilgner, was unveiled on June 13, 1898.

 Schubertdenkmal.
 Famous composer Franz Schubert has a memorial in Stadtpark as well.
 Designed by Theophil Hansen and Carl Kundmann the monument shows Franz Schubert sitting with a music sheet and a pencil.
 Reliefs on the side of the column depict musical themes related to instrumental and vocal music.
-The monument was unveiled in 1872 and it was financed from the donations of Men’s Choir Association.
+The monument was unveiled in 1872 and it was financed from the donations of the Men’s Choir Association.

 Stolzdenkmal.
 The Robert Stolz memorial was unveiled on December 31, 1980.
 It is a curved stone monument with a metal bust and inscriptions, standing on stone plinths.
 It was designed by Rudolf Friedl.
 Robert Stolz was an Austrian songwriter and conductor and a composer of operettas and film music.

 Straußdenkmal – Johan Strauss (son) memorial is an attraction of its own within a Stadtpark.
-The monument consists of a bronze statue of Johann Strauss (son) with marble relief (round arch decorated with relief figures) and designed by Edmund Hellmer.
+The monument consists of a bronze statue of Johann Strauss (son) with marble relief (round arch decorated with relief figures) and was designed by Edmund Hellmer.

-It took some time since the idea for the memorial was approved in 1904 until memorial was erected in 1921.
+It took some time since the idea for the memorial was approved in 1904 until the memorial was erected in 1921.
 The memorial underwent restoration in 2010 to return to its original state.
-Today, it is very popular photo location in the park.
+Today, it is a very popular photo location in the park.

 Fountains are kind of Vienna thing.
-With pristine water supply, city does share it through fountains, both decorative and drinking ones, throughout the city.
+With pristine water supply, the city does share it through fountains, both decorative and drinking ones, throughout the city.
 Stadtpark is not an exception in this sense.
 Here are the fountains in the park: